firdousi-begum/genai-mongodb-amazon-bedrock/README.md

 This repository contains code samples for a chatbot using Amazon Bedrock, LangChain & MongpDB Atlas Vector Search.

+## Pre-Requisities

+You can run this workshop using your own IDE (e.g. VSCode) or through SageMaker Studio.

-### Gain Model Access from Amazon Bedrock Console
+## Gain Model Access from Amazon Bedrock Console

 Visit the [Amazon Bedrock documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for instructions on gaining model access.
 For Claude access, use the `us-east-1` or `us-west-2` region.

 > NOTE: This codebase uses the region `us-west-2`.
 Please update the region in the `.env` file if using another region.

-### Create MongoDB instance
+## Create MongoDB instance

 In this section, we will set up a MongoDB Atlas cluster and database cluster.
 We will launch a cluster using the Atlas console and set up a **free-tier cluster**.
 You can find more information in [the documentation](https://www.mongodb.com/basics/create-database).
 However, you

 1 - Create an account on [MongoDB Atlas](https://cloud.mongodb.com/) or login with an existing account

 2 - Choose Build a Database to start the database configuration.
 Select the **M0 option from the free tier** and AWS as provider.
-Set the region to `us-east-1` (or to the region where you run the workshop).
+Set the region to `us-west-2` (or to the region where you run the workshop).

-> ℹ️ Note that it's ok to have the MongoDB cluster in a different region (us-east-1) while the codebase uses the region (`us-east-2`)
+> ℹ️ Note that it's ok to have the MongoDB cluster in a different region (us-east-1) while the codebase uses the region (`us-west-2`)

 ![build a new database cluster](images/mongodb-atlas-1.png)
 ![free cluster](images/mongodb-atlas-2.png)